- Champa Mekong Express Bus

 - Review: Champa Mekong Express Bus

-As I mentioned in the previous post, I couldn’t find any transportation option from Chau Doc to Kampot online.
+However, as it turned out, I couldn’t find any transportation option from Chau Doc to Kampot online.
 Going to Ha Tien first was my only way in order to get the bus ticket to Kampot, since most of the transportation options from Chau Doc to Cambodia go directly to Phnom Penh.

 Champa Mekong Express Bus